panda3d/panda3d-docs/more-resources/samples/solar-system.rst

 This panda program shows how to implement relative movement and relative positioning.

-Back to the List of Sample Programs:
+.. rubric:: Back to the List of Sample Programs:

 :ref:`samples`

-.. |Screenshot-Sample-Programs-Solar-System.jpg| image:: screenshot-sample-programs-solar-system.jpg
-.. |Spirograph.gif| image:: spirograph.gif